techmahedy/zunoo/README.md

 ```

 ### Eloquent Models and Collections
-For Eloquent, Zuno usage its own Eloquent Model and Ramsey Collection.
-So you can return Eloquent collection data as `Zuno\Http\Response`
+For Eloquent, Zuno usage its own Eloquent Model and Collection.
+So you can return Eloquent collection data as `Zuno\Http\Response`, Zuno automatically convert this data as collection
 ```php
 use App\Models\User;